sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 true, true
 ```

-Let us look at an example where we're trying to represent the states of a traffic light:
+Let us look at an example where we're trying to represent algebraic operations in a user-defined function, `arithmeticCalculator`:

 ##### **Code**
 ```Elixir